 Join us on Jan.
 21 for a roundtable discussion of the legal, practical and political issues surrounding President Trump's pardon of the Blackwater employees convicted of war crimes in the Iraq War.

-The roundtable discussion will be moderated by Professor Avidan Cover and features notable experts in international law, including Kristin McMahon, President, Robert H. Jackson Center; David M. Crane, Founding Chief Prosecutor Special Court for Sierra Leone; Beth Van Schaak, Professor, Stanford School of Law; Stephen Rapp, Former Ambassador, Office of Global Criminal Justice; Michael Newton, Professor of the Practice of Law, Vanderbilt University; and James C. Johnson, professor of law and director of the War Crimes Research Office at Case Western University School of Law
+The roundtable discussion will be moderated by Professor Avidan Cover and features notable experts in international law, including Kristin McMahon, President, Robert H. Jackson Center; David M. Crane, Founding Chief Prosecutor Special Court for Sierra Leone; Beth Van Schaak, Professor, Stanford School of Law; Stephen Rapp, former US Ambassador-at-Large for War Crimes Issues (2009-2015); Michael Newton, Professor of the Practice of Law, Vanderbilt University; and James C. Johnson, professor of law and director of the War Crimes Research Office at Case Western University School of Law

 Kristan McMahon has served as President of the Robert H. Jackson Center since April 2019.
 McMahon is a former principal with Vetted Solutions, an executive search firm specializing in association and nonprofit recruiting and consulting in Washington D.C. where she helped guide a transformational process for the company’s executive searches.
 Previously, McMahon was corporate counsel for Verizon in Arlington, VA where she advised all business entities on a variety of antitrust issues, including deal analysis and compliance with antitrust/competition laws.
 Before joining Verizon, McMahon served as a Staff Attorney for Howrey LLP, where she was part of the antitrust team leading government investigations and litigations for numerous global Fortune 500 companies.